Extract data from a LinkedIn profile

 or describe it yourself

-Extracting basics
+Extracting full name & basics

 Why this matters